+Indications

+Producer commands.

-Event 1 Event 2 Event 3 Event 4 Event 5 Event 6 Upon this action Input On 🔻 Refresh Write EventID (P) this event will be sent.
-02.01.57.10.00.06.00.06 Refresh Write Copy Paste Search Other uses of this Event ID: Sensor Whithead West Main 1 Active
+Event 1 Event 2 Event 3 Event 4 Event 5 Event 6

+Upon this action

+Input On ▼ Refresh Write

+EventID (P) this event will be sent.

+02.01.57.10.00.06.00.06 Refresh Write Copy Paste Search

+Other uses of this Event ID: Sensor Whithead West Mai

+mput on tote copy which have there you here to

-Event 2 will be set to 'Input Off'.
-Use 'Copy' and 'Paste' when you need to utilize the magic numbers (EventID) for these events.
+utilize the magic numbers (EventID) for these events.
 Its description 'Whithead West Main 1' Is noted here to remind you of its function.
 This information is known because I made a JMRI sensor that follows it.
 This is a JMRI feature available in the JMRI CDI tool.